-As a keen recitalist and concert performer, Tristan has performed with notable ensembles including the Orchestra of the Age of Enlightenment, the Hallé and the London Mozart Players in venues such as Wigmore Hall, Cadogan Hall, St Martin in the Fields, St John’s Smith Square, Birmingham Symphony Hall and the Concertgebouw, Amsterdam.
-In Wagner’s bicentenary year, Tristan was invited by Sir Mark Elder to sing the role of Hermann Ortel in the Hallé’s concert performance of Die Meistersinger von Nürnberg and was subsequently invited back for Mozart’s Requiem at Bridgewater Hall.
-His oratorio repertoire is wide ranging and includes Haydn’s Nelson Mass, Paukenmesse, Theresienmesse, Missa Cellensis and Salve Regina, Mozart’s Requiem, Credo Mass, Coronation Mass, Missa Brevis, and Vesperae Solennes de Condessore, Beethoven’s Mass in C, and Symphony No. 9 as well as Brahms’ Ein Deutsches Requiem and Faure’s Requiem.
+As a keen recitalist and concert performer, Tristan has performed with notable ensembles including the Orchestra of the Age of Enlightenment, the Hallé and the London Mozart Players in venues such as Wigmore Hall, Bridegwater Hall, Birmingham Symphony Hall, the Concertgebouw, Amsterdam, Cadogan Hall, St Martin in the Fields and St John’s Smith Square.
+In Wagner’s bicentenary year, Tristan was invited by Sir Mark Elder to sing the role of Hermann Ortel in the Hallé’s concert performance of Die Meistersinger von Nürnberg and was subsequently invited back for Mozart’s Requiem with the orchestra at Bridgewater Hall.
+His oratorio repertoire is wide ranging and includes Rossini’s Stabat Mater, Dvorak’s Stabat Mater, Handel’s Esther, Messiah, Samson and Solomon, Haydn’s Nelson Mass, Paukenmesse, Theresienmesse, Missa Cellensis and Salve Regina, Mozart’s Requiem, Credo Mass, Coronation Mass, Missa Brevis, and Vesperae Solennes de Condessore, Beethoven’s Mass in C, and Symphony No. 9 as well as Brahms’ Ein Deutsches Requiem and Faure’s Requiem.